Sustainability

 R&D Structure

-Since 2020, we have sought to enrich our R&D efforts from a hardware perspective through efforts such as improving the environment of our R&D Center.
-To further deepen our compound and film technologies, we carried out a Building 3 renovation of the R&D Center (Tokyo) with the aim of conducting full-fledged R&D operations through Buildings 1, 2, and 3.
-We installed film testing equipment in Building 3 and put in place a structure that would enable us to make films and sheets of the compounds we developed and to perform sample work.
+As per the measures of the three-year medium-term business plan, we have sought to enrich our R&D efforts from a hardware perspective through efforts such as improving the environment of our R&D Center.
+As part of these efforts, we commenced full-fledged R&D operations at Buildings 1, 2, and 3 of the R&D Center (Tokyo) to further deepen our compound and film technologies.
+We installed film prototyping equipment in Building 3 and have a structure that would enable us to make films and sheets from the materials we developed as compounds and to perform sample work.

-In FY2023, we completed a pilot line in Building 2 for new thermoplastic vulcanizate (TPV) production which includes kneading machines for developing TPV compounds that can serve as rubber substitutes.
-Our goal is to promote the shift from rubbers to TPV compounds.
-We also plan to launch rubber sheet substitutes made with rubber substitute compounds developed in-house.
-We will use this pilot line to further advance our production technologies and carry out research aimed at deploying actual equipment in the future.
+In FY2023, we completed a semi-commercial plant in Building 2 for new thermoplastic vulcanizate (TPV) elastomer which includes kneading machines for developing TPV compounds that can serve as vulcanized rubber substitutes.
+We are using this semi-commercial plant to further refine our production technologies and carry out research aimed at deploying mass-production equipment in the future.

 Formula Design Technology